 The offender can ask the Criminal Cases Review Commission (CCRC) to look at their case again if information comes to light that might change their sentence or conviction.
 You might not be told about a review.
 Very few end up with the case being sent back to court.

 Support after the trial ends

 If you feel you need support after the trial there are lots of local organisations who can help.
-Enter your postcode in the box at the top of this page to find support near you.
+Search in the A-Z of providers at the top of this page to find support near you.

 Unwanted contact from the offender

 Any unwanted contact from an offender will be treated very seriously, whether it's by text, letter or through social media sites.

 - by a prisoner, report them to your Victim Liaison Officer if you have one, or contact the Victim Helpline on 0300 060 6699

 - by a prisoner serving their sentence in the community (known as being 'on licence'), report them to your Victim Liaison Officer if you have one, the police or local probation service

 - by an offender who is under 18 and being supervised by a Youth Offending Team, report them to that team